 Jane Worthington with Andrea Branzi, Alessandro Mendini and Stefano Marzano, working at Mendini’s studio in Milan - 1990s

-Jane Worthington is a British artist and designer who’s work explores the intersection of object, memory, and meaning.
+Jane Worthington is a British-Dutch artist, designer, and educator whose work explores the intersection of object, memory, and meaning.

-Rooted in a rare lineage, having begun her career alongside Andrea Branzi, Alessandro Mendini and Stefano Marzano, her practice emerges from the intellectual tradition of design while extending beyond its conventional outcomes.
+Rooted in a lineage shaped by her early work alongside Andrea Branzi, Alessandro Mendini and Stefano Marzano, her practice emerges from the intellectual tradition of design while extending its questions beyond conventional outcomes.
 Rather than pursuing output, she works with restraint, questioning how form, material, and fabrication can carry cultural and emotional weight.

 Her design practice is concerned with functional objects shaped by precision, material intelligence, and process.
 These works are made for living, conceived for spaces that value longevity, clarity, and material restraint over novelty.
 Function is treated as a discipline: a condition through which form can endure.